 I am always looking to create a spectacle and transform the ordinary or unseen into the extraordinary.
 I add interactivity to my art as a way to invite curiosity, participation, and play.
-Overall, my interest is in understanding human interaction and experiences with art objects and how technology can facilitate new experiences.
+Overall, my interest is in understanding human interaction and experiences with art objects and how technology can cultivate new experiences.
 How do we make sense of our fragmented technological existence?
 Why are we compelled to continually interact with technology?
 In our engagement, how do we interpret our relationship with the technological and how will we evolve because of this new extension of ourselves?

-My research and creative activity can be followed through three stages of evolution.
+My research and creative activity can be defined by three stages of evolution.
 The first stage could be described as being focused purely on producing art objects; that is, a physical object is created for people to view, it is then mentally processed, and the viewer continues on without any additional interaction or participation.
 The second stage involved combining physical art objects with the intangible technological side and the introduction of viewer participation as part of the art-making process.
 These changes resulted in the viewer transitioning from passive consumer to active participant.
 My current art interests continue to explore this form of interactivity and participation but layering in additional elements such as post-internet art, spectacle, and themes centered around our hybrid and fragmented technological existence.

-In my earlier work, I focused on interests such as life experiences, popular culture, and politics.
+In my earlier work, I focused on interests such as the lived experience, popular culture, and politics.
 My art was often presented in the form of physical art objects, such as a drawing, painting, sculpture, or film.
 As evidenced by my piece, “Red, White, & Blue-Bot,” I was moved by the ideals of the American dream and how society continues to pursue it even though the dream is in a constant state of decay.
 Using 20,000 preserved blue bottle flies that I hatched, harvested, and preserved, I constructed a 40” x 50” American flag that was then entombed in a large acrylic case as a way of referencing history as a contributing factor to the decay.
 The loaded symbol of the American flag draws you in, and as the spectacle unfolds, you realize that the flag is constructed from meticulously placed blue bottle flies.